Why You Need to Monitor the Effectiveness of Control Measures

 - 7 Signs You Need an Aviation Safety Management (SMS) Database

 Assuming that you have controls active in the operational environment, we often see three different types of monitoring activities.
 We recommend adopting each as a part of your aviation SMS oversight strategy:

 - Periodic performance monitoring: evaluating control measures in a formal review process on an annual or semiannual basis, such as with auditing;

 - Scheduled monitoring: monitoring control measures on a regular basis, such as reviewing hazard trends and identifying problem control measures once per month; and

-Here are these three ways in more detail for how to monitor the effectiveness of control measures in aviation SMS programs.
+Here are these three ways in more detail for how to monitor the effectiveness of control measures in aviation SMS implementations.

 Periodically Monitoring the Performance of Control Measures